 This 'rent calculation' card was why I bought my first home back in 1985.

-When anyone sees how much they spend in rent, it's depressing and alarming to see how much it adds up to over time.
+When anyone sees how much they spend on rent, it's depressing and alarming to see how much it adds up to overtime.
 In my scenario, I was spending $850.00 per month to live in a 2 bdrm Condominium in Martinez, CA. I rented that place from Vince Manzarri for more than 3+ years while working at First American Title in Concord, CA.

 When I saw how much this totaled over time and how much of his mortgage I had been paying, it really made me upset with "myself" for throwing the better part of my salary into someone else's homeownership.

 Try it yourself:

 1. Write down how much you spend/spent on monthly rent?